Twins vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the favorite in three of their past 10 games and won each of those contests.
+- The Twins have played as the underdog in six of their past 10 games and have gone 2-4 in those contests.

-- The Twins and their opponents have combined to hit the over three times in their last 10 games with a total.
+- When it comes to the over/under, the Twins and their opponents are 3-6-1 in their last 10 games.

 Twins Betting Records & Stats

-- The Twins are 8-1 in games they were favored on the moneyline (winning 88.9% of those games).
+- The Twins have won in two of the seven contests they have been named as odds-on underdogs this year.

-- Minnesota has played five times as moneyline favorites with odds of -135 or shorter, and won in each game.
+- Minnesota has entered six games this season as the underdog by +100 or more and is 2-4 in those contests.

-- The implied moneyline probablility for this matchup gives the Twins a 57.4% chance to win.
+- The moneyline set for this matchup implies the Twins have a 50% chance of walking away with the win.

-- Minnesota has played in 17 games with set over/under, and have combined with opponents to go over the total five times (5-10-2).
+- So far this season, Minnesota and its opponents have hit the over in six of its 18 games with a total.

-- The Twins have not had a spread set for a game this season.
+- The Twins have yet play a game with a spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.